 Ask us any questions or address any concerns before beginning your care.
 We like to keep you informed and educated about what to expect with your visits.
-However, if you have a new question pop up during treatment, don’t tense up and hold it in, ask us!
+However, if you have a new question pop up during dental treatment, don’t tense up and hold it in, ask us!
 This way we know what you are concerned about and we can help you feel more at ease.

 Some people find that plugging in headphones and zoning out during their visit is the most relaxing way to spend their time in our chair.
 Whether you listen to your favorite bands or download a soothing podcast, please feel free distract yourself accordingly.

 Lay back and enjoy watching a selection of DVD sitcoms on one of our overhead screens with wireless headphones.
 In our office we have quite a few comedy DVD’s to choose from and patients are also welcome to bring their own if they wish.

 You may be most comfortable with your hands folded in your lap or rested at your sides.
 Although, if you find your hands gets restless, bring something (or ask us for something) like a stress ball or fidget spinner to hold.